chonho/incubator-singa/rnn2.md

 #### Functionality

-In the forward phase, this RnnlmSigmoidLayer first receives data from its source layer RnnlmInnerProductLayer which is used as one part input for computation.
-Then for each timestampe this RnnlmSigmoidLayer executes a dot multiplication between its previous timestamp information and its own weight matrix.
+In the forward phase, this ayer first receives data from its source layer (i.e., RnnlmInnerProductLayer) which is used as one part input for computation.
+Then, for each timestampe this layer executes a dot multiplication between its previous timestamp information and its own weight matrix.
 The results are the other part for computation.
-Then this layer sums these two parts together and executes an activation operation.
+This layer sums these two parts together and executes an activation operation.
 The detailed descriptions for this process are illustrated as follows.

     void RnnlmSigmoidLayer::ComputeFeature(Phase phase, Metric* perf) {
         for(int t = 0; t < window_size; t++){